JameyNguyen/Netherite/README.md

 - Simanta Mitra, my Professor at Iowa State University.

 ## Project Status
-Still ongoing as of December 2024.
+Still ongoing as of January 2025.